 Planning for Baby

 Having a healthy baby starts before you’re pregnant.
 When you’re healthy, you’ll be more likely to have an easy pregnancy.
-Your baby will be more likely to be healthy too!
-That’s why it’s vital to make sure you’re taking good care of your mental and physical health before you become pregnant.
-Not sure where to start?
-Keep reading for tips to stay healthy when planning for a baby.
+Your baby will be more likely to be healthy too.
+You should take good care of your health before you become pregnant.

 Go to all preventive care visits